tpascarella/sr50/docs/investing/entrepreneurship.md

 :::

+## Prereqs

+There are no prerequisites to being a startup founder, but I would advise at least to spend some time working for companies of varying sizes.
+See how they operate, the tools they use, and take the lessons you learned from them into your startup.
+It will help you make more informed decisions.

 ## Resources

 [Y Combinator](https://www.ycombinator.com/) is the best resource I have found for learning how to start a high growth startup.